shelbyspees/two-hnys/README.md

 # two-hnys

+This time, we're using the Beeline's presend hook to update the second copy of the event to gain an additional field before sending it to the second dataset.

+At this point we've established that we can send the same event to two separate teams, so I won't worry about that, I'll just send to two datasets within the same team so I don't have to switch back and forth.

+Using the presend hook requires the Beeline config setup, so I can't use my previous Libhoney implementation of SplitHoney.
+So we might have to back up a bit.

 Milestones:
 - [x] Part 1: send event to one dataset within one team
-- [ ] Part 2: send same event to two datasets within the same team
+- [ ] Part 2: send same event to two datasets with same fields
-- [ ] Part 3: send same event to two datasets in two separate teams
+- [ ] Part 3: send same event to two datasets where one has a bonus field

 ## Part 1: send data to one dataset within one team
-Does it even work?
-Does Shelby even know how to get data into Honeycomb?
+This time we're using the Beeline instead of Libhoney.

 - [x] initialize Honeycomb configuration
 - [x] add dataset name